 We strive to keep this updated but there may be more ferrets available than what is listed here.
 Standard adoption fee is $65 for singles, $100 for pairs or trios (unless otherwise noted).
 Please review the Policies and Guidelines prior to contacting us.
 Ferrets for adoption are located in Spokane Valley.
-Note that some are marked as Pending and those require evaluations of health and temperament.
+Note that some are marked as Not Yet Available and those require evaluations of health and temperament.
 All ferrets who arrive here are held for a minimum of 2 weeks before adoption is considered.
 We do not adopt out unhealthy ferrets, bad biters, or those 6 years old and older.
 Strays will be kept for 30 days.
 If no owner is located, then they will be considered abandoned and placed up for adoption unless not found healthy enough.

 Birthday: April 2013